• Home

 Recommended Video

-Cardenas, the CEO and cofounder of humanoid startup Apptronik, wasn’t expecting a therapy session.
-But he talked openly, then provided Zeplain a list of everyone close to him—his wife, his coworkers, his childhood best friends.
+Cardenas, cofounder and CEO of humanoid startup Apptronik, wasn’t expecting a therapy session.
+But he talked openly, then provided Zeplain with a list of everyone close to him—his wife, his coworkers, his childhood best friends.
 Zeplain called them all.

 The deal got done at a $250 million post-money valuation, and as of February, Apptronik is valued at more than $5 billion.
 Zeplain says he can’t always predict which businesses succeed, but he’s gotten quite good at understanding which people will succeed.
 “This is not one-size-fits-all,” said Zeplain.
 “Sure, there are certain tenets you can repeat and reuse.
 But this is a tailored approach to who someone is.”

-Zeplain’s firm—which he cofounded with Andy Bursten in 2017—is Austin-based Mark VC (the name is stylized as mark vc, to signify a VC’s fundamental insignificance in a company’s journey).
-After backing companies like CrowdStrike, Reddit, Ring, Capella Space, and Anduril, the firm’s at an inflection point: Zeplain’s not entirely a new manager anymore.
+Zeplain’s firm—which he cofounded with Andy Bursten in 2017—is Austin-based Mark VC (the name is stylized as “mark vc,” to signify a VC’s fundamental insignificance in a company’s journey).
+After backing companies like CrowdStrike, Reddit, Ring, Capella Space, and Anduril, the firm has reached an inflection point: Zeplain is not entirely a new manager anymore.
 And while known and admired in certain corners of the tech world, he’s kept quiet.

-And at a time when most VCs—and most businesses on the planet—are extolling their data-driven AI strategies or large-sized funds, Zeplain stands out for emphasizing the person, not the numbers.
+And at a time when most VCs—and most businesses on the planet—are extolling their data-driven AI strategies or large-size funds, Zeplain stands out for emphasizing the person, not the numbers.

 If you think this sounds warm and fuzzy, think again.
 Zeplain’s due diligence process isn’t for everyone, says CrowdStrike cofounder Dmitri Alperovitch.